oobecomau/desktop.gov.au/docs/security/system-security-plan.md

 #### Applicability to CloudSystem

-The controls relating to gateways are applicable to the CloudSystem as the solution is designed to integrate with a SIG provided by the Agency.
+The controls relating to gateways are applicable to the CloudSystem as the solution is designed to integrate with a SIG provided by the organisation.

 #### CloudSystem compliance approach

-The CloudSystem leverages the Agency’s SIG capability where required.
+The CloudSystem leverages the organisations SIG capability where required.

 #### Security controls provided by the CloudSystem

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for the implementation of security controls relating to their internet and email gateway if integrated with the CloudSystem.
+- The organisation is responsible for the implementation of security controls relating to their internet and email gateway if integrated with the CloudSystem.

 ### Cross domain solutions